Chris-McGonigle/island-flowers/README.md

 #### Latest Blog Posts

-The blog posts section renders out the last three blog posts made to the site and display them to the user with a short description and the time created.
+The blog posts section renders out the last three blog posts made to the site and displays them to the user with a short description and the time created.
 A user can navigate to the blog post by clicking on the post image, or via the 'Read more...' link.

 ![Latest Blog](/readme-images/latest-blog.JPG)